telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 To resolve the issue, follow the steps in this [help article](http://blogs.msdn.com/b/phkelley/archive/2014/01/20/adding-a-corporate-or-self-signed-certificate-authority-to-git-exe-s-store.aspx).

 > **Important**
-> * 1.9.5 Git build does not work with the Bower package.
+> * The 1.9.5 Git build does not work with the Bower package.
 > * When using the `@` symbol in the URL for accessing the Kendo UI Bower repository&mdash;because of network restrictions or admin rules, for example&mdash;make sure you encode it as `https://firstname.lasname**%40**domain.com@bower.telerik.com/bower-kendo-ui.git`.

 ### Restore Fails in ASP.NET Core MVC RC Projects in Visual Studio 2015